annotation/text-fabric/docs/Api/App.md

             its node number, and you can use `L F T E` to look up all information about each node that the corpus has to offer.

-    ??? info "showFeatures=True"
-        indicates whether pretty displays should show relevant features and their values.

-    ??? info "lineNumbers=False"
-        indicates whether line numbers should be displayed.

-        ??? note "source data"
-            Line numbers are with respect to the source data file that is contains the origin material of the node in question, if a datasource provides a feature that contains line numbers.

-        ??? note "configuration"
-            Whether a corpus has line numbers, and in which feature they are stored for which node types is configured in a corpus dependent app.

     ??? info "withPassage=True"
         indicates whether a passage label should be put next to a displayed node or tuple of nodes.